 After denying Dolan’s claim, Kemper brought an action for declaratory relief asking the Circuit Court to declare that Dolan’s EUO refusal was a material breach entitling Kemper to deny coverage.
 This is an extremely aggressive position to take (I think the defense lawyers were DeCaro, Doran, Siciliano, Gallagher & DeBlasis, LLP.)
 But it worked.
 The Circuit Court agreed with Kemper and ruled that: (a) EUO was a “condition precedent” to receiving UIM benefits under the policy; and (b) that Dolan’s refusal to submit to EUO was a material breach.
 Dolan appealed this decision to the Court of Special Appeals (“COSA”).

-Court of Special Appeals Opinion in Dolan
+What Was the Maryland Court of Special Appeals' Opinion in Dolan v.
+Kemp?

 On appeal, the focus was on the exact scope of an EUO in insurance claims.
 Dolan’s lawyers argued that he effectively satisfied the EUO requirement by submitting to a deposition in the civil case.
 Dolan suggested that a discovery deposition is the functional equivalent of an EUO in an insurance claim investigation.
 The COSA strongly rejected this argument and held that Dolan’s civil deposition did not satisfy the EUO requirement.
 Citing many cases in support, the COSA explained that an EUO and a pretrial deposition serve different functions.
 The EUO is aimed at information relevant to the acceptance or denial of the insurance claim, which differs from issues relevant to the litigation.
 The Court also noted that EUOs are not limited by the civil discovery rules that apply to deposition.